Ljupch0/yfinance/README.md

 The resulting dataframes are by default assigned to the envirnoment with succint object names.
-However, by setting `assign = FALSE` the user is free to have only the results returned and assigned to the environment with a name of their choice.
+However, by setting `assign = FALSE` the user is free to have only the results returned.

 **getFinancials** is the most general function, which can take a vector of tickers and returns a tidy dataframe containing all the income